qheilmann/CommandAPI-docs/docs/en/create-commands/executors/normal-executors.md

 boolean onCommand(CommandSender, Command, String, String[])
 ```

-The returning of this Boolean value is handled automatically by the CommandAPI on a much lower level.
+The returning of this Boolean value is handled automatically by the CommandAPI at a much lower level.

 ::::